TmaxSoftOfficial/HyperFrame-Tomcat-Image/README.md

 #### 1. Search for the Image.
 - It can be searched from Docker Hub (https://hub.docker.com/repository/docker/tmaxsoftofficial/hyperframeoe-tomcat) or with the following docker search command.
+- HyperframeOE-tomcat version of Docker Hub is 8.5.50
 ```bash
 $ docker search hyperframeoe-tomcat
 ```